-REID encourages the use of herbals (culinary and otherwise) to help balance the microbiome and treat sources of underlying inflammation and infection.
 Immune dysfunction due to underlying infections and imbalances is one of the most prominent reasons for elevated glutamate levels.
 Herbs are used to help combat underlying infections, intestinal overgrowth, pathogens, calm microglial activation, and restore proper gut and neurological function.
-Many REID families start with culinary herbs, slowly work to incorporate healing herbal teas and build up from there (powders, tinctures, etc), based on their individual need.
+Many families start with culinary herbs, slowly work to incorporate healing herbal teas and build up from there (powders, tinctures, etc), based on their individual needs.
 We’ve personally found the most benefit from herbs by introducing one at a time, going low and slow (you don’t want to continually induce the cell danger response), and ultimately incorporating/pulsing a variety of herbals.
 Remember, like other foods, herbs carry similar risk and careful selection should be considered when dealing with sensitivities- histamine, phenol, oxalate, etc.

 Tips on Incorporating Herbs

 - Consider growing your own herb garden with a few of the basics, incorporate them seasonally when most abundant.